baryluk/fnirsi-usb-power-data-logger/README.md

 Limitation
 ----------

 All values seems to be correct.
-No extra clibration curves are used, as device sends values that already have device calibration applied.
+No extra calibration curves are2 used, as device sends values that already have device calibration applied.

 Program uses fixed sampling rate of 100 samples per second. (highest).
 If